National Guard Bureau: Post-war National Guard Bureau

 Although the projected date of July 1, 1947 for organizing all Air Guard units could not be met due to drastic cuts in federal funding (the Air Guard only received $154 million instead of the requested $536 million during FY 1947–1949), by May 1949, 514 units had been organized and federally recognized.
 In 1949 the Army and Air Force Authorization Act (Public Law 604, 81st Congress) formally established a legal existence which provided that the Air Force of the United States shall consist of, among other components, the Air National Guard of the U.S., composed of federally recognized units and personnel of the several States.
 This Act established an independent relationship for the Air Guard, separate from the Air Force.
 It ensured that the Air Guard would remain state controlled.

 To facilitate the dual function of the National Guard Bureau, the Departments of the Army and Air Force, along with the NGB, reorganized the latter agency on October 1, 1948.
 This reorganization established the NGB as a Bureau of the Department of the Army and an agency of the Department of the Air Force.
 The reorganization of the NGB included the creation of the Legal Adviser, the Information Office, the Administrative Office, and the Planning Office.
-It also established the Chief, National Guard Bureau (CNGB) as the head of the two component divisions, the Army Division and the Air Division.
-It provided for a major general of the appropriate service, commissioned in the National Guard, to be appointed as Chief of each of the respective Divisions.
+It also established the chief of the National Guard Bureau (CNGB) as the head of the two component divisions, the Army Division and the Air Division.
+It provided for a major general of the appropriate service, commissioned in the National Guard, to be appointed as chief of each of the respective Divisions.
 The Army and Air Force Authorization Act also stipulated that the National Guard Bureau would perform similar functions and duties for the Department of the Air Force as it performed for the Department of the Army and would be a formal channel of communication between the Department of the Air Force and the several States on matters pertaining to the ANG.

 Modern National Guard

 As of 2017, the mission of the National Guard Bureau is to participate with the Army and Air Force staffs in programs pertaining to the National Guard.
 The NGB is responsible for administering programs for the development and maintenance of Army and Air National Guard units in the 50 states, the Commonwealth of Puerto Rico, the District of Columbia, the Virgin Islands, and Guam.
 There are many programs administered through NGB that serve youth populations, including the Youth Challenge Program, Partners in Education, HUMVEE School Program, YOU CAN School Program, and Guard Fit Challenge.

-As of December 31, 2011, the Chief of the National Guard Bureau is a member of the Joint Chiefs of Staff.
+As of December 31, 2011, the chief of the National Guard Bureau is a member of the Joint Chiefs of Staff.

+Army lieutenant general Tom Carden was confirmed by the Senate as vice chief of the NGB on January 12, 2026, replacing acting vice chief Timothy L. Rieger.